asoplata/gh-testbench/conda-packaging/README.md

 5. Run the script `00-install-build-deps.sh` using `./00-install-build-deps.sh` or however you like.
 This installs the builder packages.

 6. Begin by building the `hnn-core-all` package-file for your local platform, using the following sub-steps:
-    A. `cd` into `hnn-core-all`.
-This subdirectory contains everything you should need for building the `hnn-core-all` package-file on your local platform.
-    B. Run the local script `01-build-pkg.sh` using `./01-build-pkg.sh` or however you like.
+    i. `cd` into `hnn-core-all`.
+This subdirectory contains everything you should need for building the `hnn-core-all` package-file on your local platform. ii.
+Run the local script `01-build-pkg.sh` using `./01-build-pkg.sh` or however you like.
 This will take a couple minutes, and this is where any problems will arise, since this is the actual package build step.
-See details below in the [How building works](#how-building-works) section.
-    C. Assuming the last step was successful, there should now be some new files and folders located in a directory you can access with `cd $CONDA_PREFIX/conda-bld`.
+See details below in the [How building works](#how-building-works) section. iii.
+Assuming the last step was successful, there should now be some new files and folders located in a directory you can access with `cd $CONDA_PREFIX/conda-bld`.
 There should be a directory that is one of the above platform keywords of your local platform, e.g. `osx-arm64`.
 Inside that directory will be the "package-file" I keep mentioning, which will be have a name that ends in `.conda` like `<pkg name>-<pkg version>-<python version>_<build number>.conda`.
 For example, in my case, there is now a file there called `hnn-core-all-0.4.1-py312_0.conda`.
-This is the "package-file" that all this work is for.
-    D. TIP: if you ever want to clean your build environment (e.g. after a bad build didn't finish), run `conda build purge-all`.
+This is the "package-file" that all this work is for. iv.
+TIP: if you ever want to clean your build environment (e.g. after a bad build didn't finish), run `conda build purge-all`.
-    E. TIP: I can attest, it *is* possible to break your Conda install *as a whole* by doing certain actions.
+    v.
+TIP: I can attest, it *is* possible to break your Conda install *as a whole* by doing certain actions.
 E.g., renaming a package `*.conda` file to a different name, then trying to install it locally.
 This seems to break some kind of Conda-wide metadata configuration and makes it impossible to install packages into existing environments.
 So uhh don't do that.

 7. Test the newly-built package file:
     A. First, install it into a new environment using the following: